 In the chart shown below, Hamilton outlined the organizational structure of China’s United Front Work Department operations in Australia.
 He says a chart for Canada would be similar because United Front practice is the same in both countries.

 The United Front has far-reaching tentacles that try to target every aspect of society, from business and cultural organizations to educational institutions, and politics.
-It works to influence the choices, direction, and loyalties of its targets by overcoming negative perceptions and promoting favourable perceptions of CCP rule in China.
+It works to influence the choices, direction, and loyalties of its targets by overcoming negative perceptions and promoting favorable perceptions of CCP rule in China.

 The United Front tries to suppress groups in other countries targeted by Beijing, including democracy activists, Taiwan supporters, and Falun Dafa adherents, among others.